Security considerations for industrial control systems (ITSAP.00.050)

 Use a VPN to protect transmitted data.

-If you have the resources available, implement a unidirectional security gateway to control external cyber threats.
-This tool is a strong alternative to a firewall and needs to be properly configured by senior IT.
+If you have the resources available, implement a unidirectional security gateway GatewayAn intermediate system that is the interface between two computer networks.
+A gateway can be a server, firewall, router, or other device that enables data to flow through a network. to control external cyber threats.
+This tool is a strong alternative to a firewall FirewallA security barrier placed between two networks that controls the amount and kinds of traffic that may pass between the two.
+This protects local system resources from being accessed from the outside. and needs to be properly configured by senior IT.

 Back up systems